Asthma FAQs (cont.)

 Who Gets Asthma?

-Children age 10 and younger account for 50% of asthma cases.
+Children age 10 and younger account for half of asthma cases.
 In most children, asthma develops before they are 5 years of age, and in more than half, asthma develops before they are 3 years of age.

 More than twice as many boys than girls have asthma, although boys are more likely to experience a decrease in symptoms as they reach adolescence.
 In adult-onset asthma, the number is reversed.
 Twice as many women than men visit the emergency department and are admitted to the hospital with asthma.